zant/whiterose/README.md

 Track your time with a simple unintrusive macOS menu bar app.
 Save your logs and keep track of your schedules.

+### Installation
+First public release planned to be in a few days.
+To try the development version you can build it from source with Xcode >= 9.3

 ### Features
 - Stopwatch
 - Save logged times to a csv